 - Have a study plan and share it with those at home.
-Put a copy on the fridge! - ♣ Communicate with parent/carer.
-Tell them what you would find helpful and how they can support you. - Make sure you have a quiet place to study and your notes are organised before you start. - Consider buying a good revision guide, the SQA endorsed Specimen Papers and Past Papers. - ♣ Take a break if you feel frustrated, angry or overwhelmed.
-Make a note of the problem and ask your teacher to help. - ♣ Don't leave difficult bits or things you really don't enjoy to the end get them over with! - ♣ Keep speaking to your parent/carer.
-They want to help so talk through difficulties with them - ♣ Parents/carers keep a perspective!
-Your child may not do things your way or as often as you would like, but they are doing the best they can at this stage in their development. - ♣ Get plenty of fresh air and exercise, don't give up your hobbies.
-You should be able to do both. - Make sure you are sleeping, eating properly and drinking plenty of water.
+Put a copy on the fridge! - Communicate with your parent/carer.
+Tell them what you would find helpful and how they can support you. - Make sure you have a quiet place to study and your notes are organised before you start. - ♣ Consider buying a good revision guide, the SQA endorsed Specimen Papers and Past Papers (SQA past paper are available free on the SQA website). - ♣ Take a break if you feel frustrated, angry or overwhelmed.
+Make a note of the problem and ask your teacher to help the next time you are in school. - ♣ Don't leave difficult bits or things you really don't enjoy to the end get them over with! - Keep speaking to your parent/carer.
+They want to help so talk through difficulties with them - Get plenty of fresh air and exercise, don't give up your hobbies.
+You should be able to do both. - Make sure you are sleeping, eating properly and drinking plenty of water. - ♣ Try to avoid over-use of your devices and limit your time on social media these are proven to distract you and can have a negative impact on feelings/anxiety/stress. - ♣ Try not to worry/stress about things you can't control and focus on what you can control e.g. sleep, food, water, studying etc. - ♣ Do your best!
+That is all anyone can ask of you and as long as you are trying to the best of your ability then you can do no more.